victor-hucklenbroich/desk-controller/README.md

 ### Build from source

-Developers can build locally instead of using the cask:
+Developers can build locally instead of using the cask.
+The quickest path is a plain PyInstaller build for your machine's architecture:

 ```bash
 git clone https://github.com/victor-hucklenbroich/desk-controller.git